 As UCLA's principal provider of continuing education, the majority of UCLA Extension courses are designed for the post-baccalaureate professional-level student.
-Enrollment is therefore normally reserved for adult students 18 years of age and older.
-Extension may consent to enroll younger students based on special academic competence and approval of the instructor.
-Students must be 21 to enroll in viticulture, oenology, and other courses where wine or other alcoholic beverages are studied and served.
+Therefore, students enrolling are typically 18 years of age or older.
+However, some UNEX courses are open for enrollment to students younger than 18 years old.
+Students must be 21 to enroll in viticulture, enology, and other courses where wine or other alcoholic beverages are studied and served.

 Minors may not enroll in travel study tours without the consent of the department; students 18 years or younger must be accompanied by parent or guardian.